mohitj27/inv-fr/README.md

 <h4>Username : demo.user@gmail.com</h4>
 <h4>Password : demo@123</h4>

+The Inventory Management Tool is a web application built using the MERN stack.
+This tool allows you to manage your inventory by adding, viewing, and deleting products.
+Users can register, and after logging in, they can manage the inventory efficiently.

 Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).